rootkovska/x86_harmful/x86_harmful.md

 really hard, and very system and applications software version-specific.]

-However, a reasonably practical attack could be for the EC to inject a pre-defined series of keystrokes that e.g. open a terminal window on the host and then paste in some shell script and execute it.
+However, a reasonably practical attack could be for the EC to inject a predefined series of keystrokes that e.g. open a terminal window on the host and then paste in some shell script and execute it.
 This would be a very similar attack to one of the popular malicious-USB-device-pretends-to-be-keyboard attacks (e.g. [@stavrou_usb_attacks]).